-The Music Library’s collection of sound and video recordings circulates to all patrons with either a OneCard or an unaffiliated borrower’s card.
+The Music Library’s collection of sound and video recordings circulates to all patrons with either a OneCard or a UNC Borrower’s Card.
 Audio/Visual materials MUST be returned directly to the Music Library during open hours.

 Music Library Audio/Visual Loan Periods

-All other patrons with a OneCard or borrower’s card: 3 days ($1.00/day overdue fine)
+All patrons with a OneCard or UNC Borrower’s Card: 30 days ($1.00/day overdue fine)